-The goal of each performance is to use humor and storytelling to challenge perceptions about harassment and consent.
-Cat Call Choir songs are derived from real-life harassers' words, actions and mannerisms and fashioned to the tune of nursery rhymes and other widely recognizable songs.
+Cat Call Choir song lyrics come from the words, actions and mannerisms of perpetrators and are fashioned to the tune of nursery rhymes and other widely recognizable songs.